2024 Fisker Ocean

 Interior

 How’s the interior?
 There are some big positives to this interior, with a few annoyances that take the shine off.
-The Ocean is a bigger SUV than most of its compact rivals, so it offers a roomier experience for backseat passengers with a good amount of both leg- and headroom for adults.
+The Ocean is a bigger SUV than most of its compact rivals, so it offers a roomier experience for backseat passengers with a good amount of both legroom and headroom for adults.
 That helps make the inside feel expansive.
 It's also easy to get in and out of.

-2024 Fisker Ocean pricing in Ashburn, VA
+2024 Fisker Ocean pricing in Claremore, OK

 Technology

 How’s the tech?
 Let's start with the positive: The ELS sound system is an absolute joy.
-Its 15 speakers, all hidden behind fabric so you don't actually see them, produce delightfully clear highs and powerful, clean lows.
+Its 15 speakers, all hidden behind fabric so you don't see them, produce delightfully clear highs and powerful, clean lows.
 It's everything you'd want in a sound system.
 And the rotating screen that flips into landscape orientation for watching videos when parked is a neat trick.
 Unfortunately, things drop off quickly after that.

 Storage

 Interior storage spaces are less useful.
 There's no glovebox, for example.
 Instead, there's a tray that slides out of the dash and another not-particularly-useful tray that folds out from the center console.
 There is a larger storage area tucked under the wireless smartphone charging tray, and it's hard to access and see what's down there.
 Parents with small children will like the Ocean for the ease of child safety seat installation.
-There's a convenient flap over the lower LATCH anchors that unzips easily and covers the anchors when not in use.
+There's a convenient flap over the lower child seat anchors that unzips easily and covers the anchors when not in use.
 The seatback anchors are also very accessible, and the large doors give you plenty of room to maneuver.

 Interior storage spaces are less useful.
 There's no glovebox, for example.
 Instead, there's a tray that slides out of the dash and another not-particularly-useful tray that folds out from the center console.
 There is a larger storage area tucked under the wireless smartphone charging tray, and it's hard to access and see what's down there.
 Parents with small children will like the Ocean for the ease of child safety seat installation.
-There's a convenient flap over the lower LATCH anchors that unzips easily and covers the anchors when not in use.
+There's a convenient flap over the lower child seat anchors that unzips easily and covers the anchors when not in use.
 The seatback anchors are also very accessible, and the large doors give you plenty of room to maneuver.

 Range and Efficiency